PhD in Clinical Pastoral Counseling

 PhD in Clinical Pastoral Counseling Degree Program Description

 The Doctor of Philosophy in Clinical Pastoral Counseling Program (Ph.D.) is designed to give the student an advanced background in Christian Counseling and incorporates the programs which will allow for National Christian Counseling Association (NCCA) licensure.
-The program is 72 semester hours in length.
+If you are considering a PhD in Clinical Pastoral Counseling, this program provides comprehensive training over 72 semester hours.

 NCCA’s Certification/Licensure Program is not to be confused with state licensure.
 Most states have regulatory laws governing the practice of psychology.
 Many states also have laws governing the practice of general counseling.
 States recognize that counseling is one of the responsibilities of the church and its clergy.
-For this reason the state does not interfere with the ministry of counseling as long as the counseling is provided under the following conditions: The counselor is ordained, commissioned or licensed, that the counseling is represented as being provided by a Christian or pastoral counselor.
+For this reason the state does not interfere with ministry counseling as long as the counseling is provided under the following conditions: The counselor is ordained, commissioned or licensed, and the counseling is represented as being provided by a Christian or pastoral counselor.
+In summary, pursuing a PhD in Clinical Pastoral Counseling brings unique benefits and responsibilities.

 Core courses: $425, Advanced courses: $376.
-NCCA dues: $50, background check $100 (both optional), 35 APS Reports: $33 each, Dissertation: $400 (compilation of APS case studies), Twelve (12) Advanced Courses of student’s choice.
+NCCA dues: $50, background check $100 (both optional), 35 APS Reports: $33 each, Dissertation: $700 (compilation of APS case studies), Twelve (12) Advanced Courses of student’s choice.
 Additional Requirements Provide all required documentation per the enrollment agreement.
 Submit annual NCCA dues of $50.
 Respond in writing to 50 ethical questions posed by the NCCA’s National Licensing Board of Examiners.
 Complete a practicum.
 This consists of administering the Arno Profile System (APS) to 35 persons in your community under the direction of an approved clinical supervisor.
 Submit two copies of written dissertation.
 This normally consists of 35 individual reports (case studies) developed from the candidate’s work with 35 persons using the APS reports.
+These requirements are typical for candidates working toward a Clinical Pastoral Counseling PhD.

 Degree Courses